A NSW Government website

 Menindee Lakes cultural significance

-Find out why the Menindee Lakes and Darling River (the Baaka) are so culturally important to the Barkindji people.
+Find out why the Menindee Lakes and Darling River (the Baaka) are so culturally important to the Barkandji people.

 Dead fish in river